radiolise/radiolise-home/BUILD.md

 # Setup using APT and Git

-**ACTUALLY, THIS INSTRUCTION ONLY WORKS ON DEBIAN-BASED LINUX DISTRIBUTIONS!** (e.g. Debian itself, Ubuntu or Linux Mint)
+**ACTUALLY, THIS INSTRUCTION ONLY WORKS ON DEBIAN-BASED LINUX DISTRIBUTIONS!** (e.g. Debian itself, Raspbian, Ubuntu or Linux Mint)

 Start a new terminal session as "root" or make sure that you use "sudo" with every single command.